Mental health: Gender

 Existing evidence demonstrates that mental disorders are connected with gender.
 For example, an elevated risk of depression for women was observed at different phases of life, commencing in adolescence in different contexts.
 Females have a higher risk of anxiety and eating disorders, whereas males have a higher chance of substance abuse and behavioral and developmental issues.
 This does not imply that women are less likely to suffer from developmental disorders such autism spectrum disorder, attention deficit hyperactivity disorder, Tourette syndrome, or early-onset schizophrenia.
 Ethnicity and ethnic heterogeneity have also been identified as risk factors for the prevalence of mental disorders, with minority groups being at a higher risk due to discrimination and exclusion.
 Approximately 8 in 10 people with autism suffer from a mental health problem in their lifetime, in comparison to 1 in 4 of the general population that suffers from a mental health problem in their lifetimes.
+Women experience more emotional regulation due to connective relationships with other women or family members.
+Although women encounter less judgment when accessing professional treatment, the labeling of being overly emotional and unstable causes concern for many women hesitant to seek help.

-Traditional gender roles and societal pressures influence an individual's perception regarding personal mental health issues and the importance of seeking professional help.
-For men, society implements strong-headed characteristics such as emotional resilience, hard-headedness, motivation, and stoicism.
+Men's mental health has been described as a silent crisis.
+In most countries the suicide rate of men is higher than for women.
+Societal pressures influence an individual's perception regarding personal mental health issues and the importance of seeking professional help.
 The stigma placed on mental health makes many men believe showing signs of vulnerability could be considered weak.
 Men experience immense amounts of internalized stigma from societal expectations, causing symptoms such as isolation, depression, anxiety, and resistance to treatment.
-Women experience more emotional regulation due to connective relationships with other women or family members.
-Although women encounter less judgment when accessing professional treatment, the labeling of being overly emotional and unstable causes concern for many women hesitant to seek help.